-Cultural Heritage Impact Assessment Terms of Reference 2023
+Cultural Heritage Impact Assessment Terms of Reference Council Approved 2024, Updated 2025

-A Cultural Heritage Impact Assessment (CHIA) evaluates the impact of a proposed development, building alteration or site alteration on a built heritage resource(s) or a cultural heritage landscape(s) and recommends mitigative measures or alternative development approaches to conserve the heritage attributes of that resource/landscape.
-CHIAs are an important planning tool to ensure the heritage values, attributes and integrity of cultural heritage resources are considered in the land development process.
+A Cultural Heritage Impact Assessment (CHIA) evaluates the impact of a proposed development, building alteration or site alteration on built heritage resources or cultural heritage landscapes and recommends mitigative measures or alternative development approaches to conserve the heritage attributes of that resource/landscape.
+CHIAs are an important planning tool to ensure that the heritage values, attributes and integrity of cultural heritage resources are considered in the land development process.